argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 Paul gives us a nice little summary of his own letter right at the end:  chapter 6:20-21 – *"O Timothy, guard the deposit entrusted to you.
 Avoid the irreverent babble and contradictions of what is falsely called ‘Knowledge,’ for by professing it some have swerved from the faith.”*

 __First__, the need to always be on our guard against those who preach a false gospel.
-Even here at CHBC, this is something we must watch out for.
+Even here at Immanuel, this is something we must watch out for.

 __But second__, the essential connection between teaching the true gospel and structuring our lives — as a church and as individuals — in a Godly way.
 The broader evangelical culture suggests that there is little connection between our view of authority (say, of men in the church) and our ability to guard the truth of the gospel.
 I think that the whole of 1 Timothy would take great issue with that.
 Gospel truth promotes right living, but right living also is important in preserving the gospel, and as far as Paul is concerned, a right view of authority and leadership should be foremost in mind as we consider right living.
 Guard your life and your doctrine.